Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-1/object-properties.md

    ```

     <Alert severity="info">
-    A long way to get to Workspace would be `Class.Workspace|game.Workspace`.
-However, needing to access Workspace is so common that Roblox made the keyword `Class.Workspace|workspace` as a shortcut.
+    A long way to get to Workspace would be `game.Workspace`.
+However, needing to access Workspace is so common that Roblox made the keyword `workspace` as a shortcut.
     </Alert>

 ### Changing a Property with Code